drufball/yosai/_drafts/actualization.md

 Moto slid his stool a bit closer, trying to sound curious.
 "No, try me!
 It looks cool."

-The woman turned to look at him.
+The woman turned towards at him.
 "You really wanna know?"
 Moto nodded.
 "Well, how much do you know about the discharge rates of the resonant gems?"

 Moto shook his head.
 "Not much.
 But hopefully I'll know more by the end of the night."
 He smiled.

 "Hah.
 Sure, why not?
 I wasn't going to get much work done without my tools anyways."
 She closed her notebook and set it on her lap.
 "It'll be nice to have some company.
 Let's start with the basics..."

-While the glimmer woman talked, Moto sliced off a piece of warm taro root and offered it to her.
+While the glimmer woman talked, Moto tore off a chunk of bread and offered it to her.
 She paused to eat it gratefully.
 "My name's Moto, by the way."

 She spoke through a mouthful of food.
 "Nice to meet you Moto.
 I'm Seiko."